 #1: Dark chocolate

 This is probably the easiest to take as they’re not only healthy but also delicious and tempting at the same time.
 Dark chocolate is rich in magnesium to an extent where 1 ounce of dark chocolate contains 65mg of magnesium.
 It is also high in copper, iron, manganese and it is food for your gut bacteria (the healthy ones).
-Try to choose a dark chocolate which has at least 70% of cocoa solids.
+Try to choose dark chocolate which has at least 70% of cocoa solids.
 The higher is the percentage, the better it is for your health.

-This is an extremely nutritious fruit which is also one of the tastiest sources of magnesium.
-Can you imagine that a single medium-size avocado comprises of 58mg of magnesium?
+This is an extremely nutritious fruit that is also one of the tastiest sources of magnesium.
+Can you imagine that a single medium-size avocado comprises 58mg of magnesium?
 Not only that, they’re also rich in potassium, Vitamins K and B. However, unlike several other fruits, they’re high in fat.
 Avocados are also rich in dietary fiber.

 Apart from the foods that are rich in magnesium, there are supplements too like Thompsons magnesium which is also a rich source of this mineral.
 Now that you know the ways in which this mineral can help your body to function properly, start having it in required amounts, especially if you’re a would-be-mom or a new mom.
-However do it only after consulting your doctor.
+However, do it only after consulting your doctor.

 Image credits: Image credits